git/git.github.io/SoC-2015-Org-Application.md

 ## If you chose "veteran" in the organization profile dropdown, please summarize your involvement and the successes and challenges of your participation.
 Please also list your pass/fail rate for each year.

-**TODO** possibly needs updating for 2015.
-Surely could manage to be less wordy?

 Git has participated in GSoC every year since 2007, with the exception of 2013, typically mentoring 2-5 students each year.
 Our mentors have always been active contributors within the community.
 The students typically did not have a prior relationship with the community, though in one case we took on a student who had previously contributed patches.

-Of the 23 projects we have mentored, 18 have resulted in success.
+Of the 26 projects we have mentored, 20 have resulted in success.
 In many cases, the code has been merged and is in daily use in git.
 In some cases, the code was spun off into its own project (e.g., the git-statistics project in 2008 ended up as a separate project).
 In other